iashraful/dev.to-client/README.md

 #### Docker Process
 * RUN `sudo docker build -t iashraful/dev.to-client .`
 * RUN `sudo docker run -it -p 5000:80 --rm --name dev.to-client iashraful/dev.to-client`
-**You can customize the port if you need.
-I that case, you must need to allow the post for tcp/ip connection**
+**You can customize the port if you need it.
+I that case, you just need to allow the port for TCP/IP connection**

 #### Traditional Process
 * Run `$ npm install`
 * Run `$ npm run build`
-* Now tell your web server to serve from `dist/` directory.
+* Now tell your webserver to serve from `dist/` directory.
 **You must remember to forward every request to `/index.html`.
 Because this app handles routing with [Vue Router](https://router.vuejs.org/).**